martijn/xsv/README.md

 has multiple columns with the same header.

 `Xsv.open` accepts a filename, or an IO or String containing a workbook.
 Optionally, you can pass a block which will be called with the workbook as parameter, like `File#open`.
-Prior to Xsv 1.1.0, `Xsv::Workbook.open` was used to open workbooks.
+Prior to Xsv 1.1.0, `Xsv.open` was used to open workbooks.
 The parameters are identical.

 `Xsv::Sheet` implements `Enumerable` so you can call methods like `#first`,